andfanilo/streamlit-css-button/README.md

 ## Why this package?

 - There are several people who want to pimp their Streamlit button.
 - I wanted to try [Parcel](https://parceljs.org/) to build the smallest component codebase.
-Also it comes with native Typescript support.
+It comes with native Typescript support.
+- It's also a good time to try CSS-in-JS.
+[JSS](https://cssinjs.org/) seemed super easy to setup in vanilla Typescript.

 ## References